isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. All travellers under the VTL need to be fully vaccinated.
 What does ‘fully vaccinated’ mean?

-To be considered fully vaccinated, travellers must have received and completed the full regimen of <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL vaccines</a> (Pfizer-BioNTech/Comirnaty, Moderna, AstraZeneca, Janssen, Sinopharm or Sinovac) in either Singapore or their country/region of departure, at least 14 days before their intended date of entry into Singapore.
-The following regimens are currently recognised:
+To be considered fully vaccinated, travellers must have received and completed the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or  <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL vaccines</a>, at least 14 days before their intended date of entry into Singapore.

-- *1 dose of Janssen vaccine; or*
-- *2 same dose of the other WHO EUL vaccines; or*
-- *Any other combination of doses of WHO EUL vaccines that is bilaterally agreed on between Singapore and their country/region of departure.*

 #### 2. What is the minimum number of days required between 2 doses of vaccines?
 The table below shows the minimum interval between 2 doses of vaccines for vaccinations to be considered valid.